TBD54566975/dwn-sdk-js/README.md

 - **Join Our Discord Channel**:
   - Once inside, check out the [`Hacktoberfest`](https://discord.com/channels/937858703112155166/1151216855957123104) section.
 This has all you need: resources, guidelines, and a checklist to help you make your first hacktoberfest contribution.
 - **Feeling Anxious or Unsure?
 Find a Buddy!**:
   - Head over to our [`hack-together`](https://discord.com/channels/937858703112155166/1151519449837482044) section on Discord.
-It's perfectly normal to feel a tad overwhelmed or even the imposter syndrome on your first go.
+It's perfectly normal to feel a tad overwhelmed or even the impostor syndrome on your first go.
 In this space, you can partner with someone to collaborate, share thoughts, or jointly tackle an issue.
 You know what they say, two heads are better than one!
 - **Dive In**:
   - Skim through our [open issues](https://github.com/TBD54566975/developer.tbd.website/edit/main/README.md#hacktoberfest-guidelines) and pick one you vibe with.
 And if you're on the fence about anything, don't hesitate to ask.
 Your new community is here to assist and walk with you every step of the way.
   - Mark your calendars for our **Hacktoberfest Launch event on [October 2nd](https://discord.com/events/937858703112155166/1154126364484583465)**.